trevi-software/l10n-ethiopia/l10n_et_base_vat/README.rst

 ================

-This module extends the VAT field in the Partner object to follow common practice in Ethipia.
-The automatic VAT checks are disabled and a basic uniqueness, length and numeric check are done.
+This module extends the VAT field in the Partner object to follow common practice in Ethiopia.
+The automatic VAT checks are disabled and basic uniqueness, length and numeric check are done instead.

 Installation
 ============